There are many things to contemplate when it comes to running your home.

 - Should I get an alarm system?

 - What types of fixtures meet my lighting needs but are energy efficient?

 - Should I install carpeting or laminate wood?

 As if that’s not enough, add one more thing to the list: When should I replace my heater?

 Your heating unit shouldn’t require undivided attention, but it shouldn’t be taken for granted, either.
 Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heater that is wasting energy and money with every heating bill.

 But how should I know if it’s time to replace my heating system?

 The following warning signs can help you determine if you just need a quick service or if it’s time to replace your current heater.

 1. Frequent Repair Costs

-It is not uncommon for a heating unit to eventually need a part replacement or a little attention once a year to make sure everything is running properly, but a well-maintained heater should work without much repairing along the way.
-A few signs that your system may be in need of replacing are below:
+It is not uncommon for a heating unit to eventually need a part replacement or a little TLC once a year to make sure everything is running properly, but a well-maintained heating system should work without much fixing along the way.
+A few indications that your system may be in need of replacing are below: